ls1intum/Artemis/src/main/docker/gitlab/README.md

 docker-compose -f src/main/docker/gitlab-gitlabci.yml up --build -d
 ```

-Then navigate to http://localhost:8081/ login and then go to http://localhost:8081/admin/runners.
+Then log on to https://localhost/ with the password (`sudo docker exec -it NAME_OF_THE_CONTAINER grep 'Password:' /etc/gitlab/initial_root_password`) and go to https://localhost/admin/runners.
 Click on Register an instance runner and copy the registration token.
 Open a shell into the container:
 `````bash